top of page

 Subsequent rectors, after Fr.
 Salman left in 1974, were the Rev. Donald O. Wiseman from 1974 to 1980, the Rev. George G. Gentry from 1980 to 1996, the Rev. Julian Cave as interim rector from 1996 to 1998.

-The church went through a difficult time between 1999 and in 2009, as the congregation experienced a split as the priest and members chose to leave the Episcopal Church and the Anglican Communion.
-The small, loyal and deeply faithful group that remained stayed steadfast to the call Christ put on this church.
-From 2009-2023, the church had multiple part-time vicars and supply priests who faithfully served this congregation and, through the faithfulness of the lay leadership, the church was able to survive this tumultuous time and in 2023, they were able to call their first full-time vicar in close to fourteen years.
+From 2009-2023, the church was led by multiple part-time vicars and supply priests who faithfully served this congregation and, through the faithfulness of the lay leadership, the church was able to survive this tumultuous time and in 2023, they were able to call their first full-time vicar in close to fourteen years.

 2024 is a year of preparation, transformation, and restoration and we can't wait to see what God is planning for our future!